hillaabra/pinterest-data-pipeline934/README.md

 ### Other files and repositories:

-- The Databricks workspace will need to contain the files and folders represented in the `databricks-workspace` directory of this GitHub repository.
+- The Databricks workspace will need to contain the files and folders represented in the `databricks-workspace` directory of this GitHub repository. *(GitHub has a hard time rendering Jupyter Notebooks.
+Use [NBViewer](https://nbviewer.org/github/hillaabra/pinterest-data-pipeline934/tree/main/databricks_workspace/) to review the notebooks online.)*
 - A `.csv` file containing the programmtic access key for authentication to AWS will need to be saved in the following Databricks location: `/FileStore/tables/authentication_credentials.csv`.
 - Other than the files represented in this repository, the following files on my local machine are hidden from the GitHub repository:
     - `api_gateway_config.yaml` to store the invoke url of the API created on API Gateway